Cryptonaut77/poker-ledger-backend/README.md

   - When credit buy-in is marked as paid, cash goes into the till
   - When IOU cashout is marked as paid, that obligation is settled
   - Net balance calculation reflects actual money owed in both directions
+  - **No automatic settlement**: Credit and IOU transactions are tracked separately - you manually mark them as paid when money actually changes hands
 - Voice-to-text support with automatic duplicate prevention
 - View complete transaction history
 - Edit or delete transactions with intuitive modal interface